macadmins/nudge-python/README.md

 ### Notes
 Because of the way git works, nudge will not contain the `Logs` folder required for the postinstall to complete.

-In order to create a properly working package, you will need to run the following command:
+In order to create a properly working package, you will need to run the following command _before_ building the package:
 `munkipkg --sync /path/to/cloned_repo/nudge`.

 ## OS Support